stefan22/nodejs-basics/mongoCRUD/mongooseTest/goose.md

 > by the Express Server; which once the processing is done, performs a query operation
 > on the database.
 Then the retrieve data will be sent back to the server as a reply
 > message.
-> POST request does the same thing.
+> a POST request does the same thing.
 It brings some data into the service, that will
 > need to first be processed by the Express server.
 Information needed to be stored in
 > database then retrieve from the body of incoming POST request and a corresponding
 > create request needs to be initiated from the Express server to the Mongo database.